dnut/clipboard-sync/README.md

 Example use cases:

 Nested wayland: You use gnome as your primary desktop environment, but you use another wayland compositor, like sway, within a window to consoldiate all your messenger apps into a single tabbed window.
-If you want to copy and paste anything from your messenger apps in sway to the other apps in gnome (or vice versa), you'll need wayland clipboard sync to synchronize the sway and gnome clipboards.
+If you want to copy and paste anything from your messenger apps in sway to the other apps in gnome (or vice versa), you'll need clipboard-sync to synchronize the sway and gnome clipboards.

 Multiple displays: You run x11 in one tty for games but otherwise use gnome in wayland.